 The seats are great as well, feeling well-bolstered and supportive yet comfortable enough for long-distance motorway slogs.

 Overall, we’re very impressed with how the Outback has evolved.
-It’s a worthy flagship for the brand, and though it’s not going to sell in huge numbers in the UK (predictions are for far less than 1,000 units from launch in April to the end of 2015) it’s an important car internationally for Subaru.
+It’s a worthy flagship for the brand, and though it’s not going to sell in huge numbers in the UK (Subaru predicted it would sell less than 1,000 in 2015) it’s an important car internationally for Subaru.